Holly leafs through her notebook with blog post ideas.

 Why is the web a giant echo chamber?

-Because everyone is reading the same blogs and books, and everyone is listening to the same podcasts, which anyway discuss the same things as those blogs.
-Which is often the same you’ll hear at webinars and possibly at conferences.
+Because everyone is reading the same blogs and books, and everyone is listening to the same podcasts, and those podcasts discuss the same things as those blogs.
+And at webinars, you’ll hear more or less the same again.

 So, we’re going around in circles.